sporto/elm-tutorial/effects/tasks.md

-Read more about tasks [in the official site](http://elm-lang.org/guide/reactivity).
+You can read more about tasks [in the official site](http://elm-lang.org/guide/reactivity).